IsThicc/ThiccBot/README.md

 ## Contributing

-Feel free to fork this repo and make any edits you think would be good.
-An IsThicc staff member will review your pull request and either approve or deny.
+Feel free to fork this repo and make any edits you think would be beneficial.
+An IsThicc staff member will review your pull request and approve or deny it.

 ### Please note:

 We reserve the right to reject any pull request or edits without reason or warning.
-When editing any IsThicc source code you waive all rights over the code you contribute.
-Any attempt to claim the code as your own will be met with consequences to our full extent.
+When editing any IsThicc source code, you waive all rights over the code you contribute.
+Any attempt to claim the code as your own will be met with consequences to our fullest extent.

 All data in this repository is owned by [IsThicc](https://isthicc.dev/).
 No support will be given for attempts to use this as your own.
-For further Legal and Copyright concerns or information please email our Management(contact information can be found on our website).
+For further Legal and Copyright concerns or information, please email our Management (contact information can be found on our website).

 <p align="center">Copyright (c) 2020-2021 IsThicc</p>